Skip to content

 Hydrocotyle ranunculoides

-Introduced to the UK in 1990 as a garden pond plant, floating pennywort spreads rapidly from tiny fragments, allowing it to invade rivers and canals.
+Floating Pennywort was introduced to the UK in 1990 as a garden pond plant.
+Because it spreads rapidly from tiny fragments it can invade rivers and canals.

-In summer, it can grow up to 20 cm daily, blocking sunlight, displacing native plants, raising water temperatures, and creating mosquito breeding areas.
+In summer, Floating Pennywort can grow up to 20 cm every day, blocking sunlight, displacing native plants, raising water temperatures and creating mosquito breeding areas.
 Its dense mats slow water flow and reduce oxygen levels, harming aquatic wildlife and disrupting food webs.
 In winter, the plant dies back and releases excess nutrients, further degrading ecosystems.

 Complete removal is difficult and costly.
-CABI is trialing biological control with South American weevils which has been successful so far.
-Given the threat posed to wetlands there is a national floating pennywort strategy group led by the Environment Agency.
+CABI is trialling biological control with South American weevils which has been successful so far.
+Due to the threat it poses to wetlands, there is a national Floating Pennywort strategy group led by the Environment Agency.

-Floating pennywort isn’t well recorded in Devon.
-It was recorded at Exminster Marshes where an eradication project took place in 2000 – 2013.
-It has also been recorded near to Slapton Ley in south Devon.
+Floating Pennywort isn’t well-recorded in Devon.
+It was recorded at Exminster Marshes where an eradication project took place between 2000 and 2013.
+It’s also been recorded near to Slapton Ley in south Devon.

-Listed under Schedule 9 of the Wildlife and Countryside Act 1981, it’s illegal to cause pennywort to grow in the wild.
+Listed under Schedule 9 of the Wildlife and Countryside Act 1981, it’s illegal to cause Floating Pennywort to grow in the wild.
 It was banned from sale in 2014.

 Actions

-Be aware of floating pennywort and how to identify it.
-Share potential records with Devon Biodiversity Records Centre and the Devon Invasive Species Initiative for confirmation and to receive advice to control it and prevent it spreading.
+Be aware of Floating Pennywort and how to identify it.
+Share potential records with Devon Biodiversity Records Centre and the Devon Invasive Species Initiative for confirmation and to receive advice on how to control it and prevent it spreading.

 Where to focus action